A Note on These Prices

 Plasterboard

-Standard plasterboard (12.5mm, 2400 × 1200mm, the most common sheet for internal wall and ceiling linings): approximately £7.50–11 per sheet trade.
-Fire-rated (30-minute, used in stairwells, separating elements): £9.50–14 per sheet.
-Moisture-resistant (bathrooms, kitchens): £9–13 per sheet.
-Acoustic board (heavier, for sound-sensitive applications): £14–22 per sheet.
-Dot-and-dab adhesive (used to fix board to masonry walls): approximately £8–12 per 25kg bag, covering approximately 10m² at 3mm thickness.
+Standard plasterboard (12.5mm, 2400 x 1200mm, the workhorse sheet for walls and ceilings): roughly £7.50–11 per sheet trade.
+Fire-rated 30-minute board for stairwells and separating elements: £9.50–14 per sheet.
+Moisture-resistant for bathrooms and kitchens: £9–13 per sheet.
+Acoustic board for sound-sensitive applications: £14–22 per sheet.
+Dot-and-dab adhesive for fixing board to masonry walls: roughly £8–12 per 25kg bag, covering about 10m² at 3mm thickness.

 Sand and Cement Render and Screed